-- The Governing Body of Goldington Academy controls the use of the School's premises both during and outside of school hours. - Where the Governing Body provides services or activities directly under the supervision or management of School staff, the school's arrangements for child protection will apply. - Where services or activities are provided separately by another body, the Governing Body will seek assurance that the body / organisation / hirer concerned has appropriate policies and procedures in place with regard to safeguarding vulnerable groups, children and/or young people.
+• The Governing Body of Goldington Academy controls the use of the School's premises both during and outside of school hours.

-- In order to demonstrate that the school has taken all reasonable precautions to ensure the safeguarding of vulnerable groups, children and young people, the hirer will be required to complete the Safeguarding Information attached to the application Form. - Where a form requires schools to judge whether an organisation's Child Protection Policy covers at least the minimum requirements, the nominated Safeguarding Officer and Safeguarding Governor will complete a checklist to ensure that the Organisation meets the necessary requirements. - Where an organisation does not have a policy, or where their policy is inadequate, the organisation can choose to adopt the School's Child Protection and Safeguarding Policy or can approach the local safeguarding partners to obtain a model policy. - The Hirer has an appropriate Safeguarding Policy and Procedure that clearly describes what individuals have to do in order to keep vulnerable groups safe.
+- Where the Governing Body provides services or activities directly under the supervision or management of School staff, the school's arrangements for child protection will apply. - Where services or activities are provided separately by another body, the Governing Body will seek assurance that the body / organisation / hirer concerned has appropriate policies and procedures in place with regard to safeguarding vulnerable groups, children and/or young people. - In order to demonstrate that the school has taken all reasonable precautions to ensure the safeguarding of vulnerable groups, children and young people, the hirer will be required to complete the Safeguarding Information attached to the application Form (see Lettings Policy). - Where a form requires schools to judge whether an organisation's Child Protection Policy covers at least the minimum requirements, the nominated Safeguarding Officer and Safeguarding Governor will complete a checklist to ensure that the Organisation meets the necessary requirements. - Where an organisation does not have a policy, or where their policy is inadequate, the organisation can choose to adopt the School's Child Protection and Safeguarding Policy or can approach the local safeguarding partners to obtain a model policy. - The Hirer has an appropriate Safeguarding Policy and Procedure that clearly describes what individuals have to do in order to keep vulnerable groups safe.
 The Hirer agrees to provide a copy of that policy to the nominated Safeguarding Officer at Goldington Academy. - The Hirer will have a designated person, or champion, for safeguarding.
 The champion should be an individual whose responsibility is essentially to make sure that things written in the Safeguarding policy and procedure really happen. - Selection and vetting of volunteers and staff should be rigorous and properly conducted.
 As a minimum this should include the rigorous checking of references and making appropriate Disclosure and Barring Service (formerly Criminal Records Bureau) checks. - The Hirer should have a training and information plan whereby staff can be helped to be made aware of safeguarding children issues and to recognise when something is wrong.
-It is important this is part of a new volunteer or staff member's induction - Until such time as the Safeguarding information and checks are provided and completed a letting cannot be confirmed.
+It is important this is part of a new volunteer or staff member's induction - Until such time as the Safeguarding information and checks are provided and completed a letting cannot be confirmed. - In the event that the school receives an allegation relating to an incident that happened when an individual or organisation was using their school premises for the purposes of running activities for children, the school will follow the safeguarding procedures as se out in this policy, including informing the LADO.